Iced coffee drinks are refreshing beverages suitable for any time during the year.

 1 oz Chocolate Syrup

-Mix everything together and pour over ice in a tall glass.
+Mix everything and pour over ice in a tall glass.

-Another way to serve it is to add the condensed milk, and ice, and then pour coffee and chocolate syrup on top.
+Another way to serve it is to add condensed milk and ice and pour coffee and chocolate syrup.

 Flavored Syrup ideas

-The limit is confined only by one’s imagination.
+The limit is confined only to one’s imagination.

 - Vanilla extract